VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 6. The V2 release is now live in Windows Azure.

 > **Note:** You can change the value of the **MaintenanceMode** property
-> in the Windows Azure management console.
+> in the Windows Azure management portal.

 ## Running the Migration Program to Migrate the Data